VALUING A PHUKET PROPERTY

 Ask yourself the question: was this property built to a standard that will keep it in good shape for many years to come?

-The Price per Square Metre
+The Price per Square Metre of Phuket Condominiums

-It stands to reason that high demand across the broader real estate sector will push prices higher, but there are other factors which need to be considered.
+It stands to reason that high demand across the broader Phuket real estate sector will push prices higher, but there are other factors which need to be considered.

 In Phuket, the developer of a new build will set the price per unit based not merely on the demand for those units, but also to achieve what they consider to be a satisfactory profit.
 Furthermore, developers who pride themselves on the use of high-end fixtures and finishings (especially fully equipped western kitchens) will typically demand a premium over those who do not.

-At present, most developments seem to have no problem with sales, but some certainly sell faster than others.
+At present, most condo developments seem to have no problem with sales, but some certainly sell faster than others.
 Ultimately, the properties will either sell for the asking price or they won’t.
 If the price is set too high to attract demand, the developer will have to accept a smaller profit.

 Some condos are aimed at entry level investors, so land costs are obviously going to make a difference.
 The geography of Phuket Island means that you are never far from the sea, but the general rule of thumb is that the more inland you are, the lower the price per square metre, so you get more for your money.
-The differences are noticeable.
+The differences are extremely noticeable.

-But there is not really one area that has just low prices, or another with only high prices, unless we isolate individual West Coast hillside developments, with their stunning views and superior architecture.
-While condominium prices will vary, the average price on the West Coast is around THB 100,000 m2, but beach and sea view will almost always be more expensive.
+But there is not really one area that has just low prices, or another with only high prices, unless we isolate individual west coast hillside developments, with their stunning views and superior architecture.
+While condominium prices will vary, the average price on the west coast is around THB 100,000 m2, but beach and sea view will almost always be more expensive.

 When calculating the average price per square metre of properties in a given area, scarcity and density must also be taken into consideration, otherwise any indicative price range can be misleading.
 Two similar condominium resorts may have 50 and 400 units for sale, respectively.
-The average weighting will obviously be skewed towards the development with the higher number of units, meaning there is no reliably accurate way to determine an “average” price per square metre for the area.
+The average weighting will obviously be skewed towards the development with the higher number of units, meaning there is no reliably accurate way to determine an “average” price per square metre for any given area.

 We have seen the latter dynamic frequently, whereby a high price/m2 is being demanded in areas where the land has traditionally been cheaper, such as the East Coast.
 The “island mentality” suggests that a finite quantity of land justifies these higher prices, but there is still a fair amount land left for development.
 Land in high-demand areas is becoming increasingly difficult to find, but this does not necessarily justify “high-demand” prices in other areas of the island.